Sureiyaaa/Golden-Ticket/README.md

 - Publish as Folder
 - Publishing Settings as follows (Don't forget to add your connection string):
 ![image](https://github.com/user-attachments/assets/6edad5ca-7837-4514-b00c-f5750f17093f)
+- Go to IIS and add your published application to the IIS.
+- Setup necessary ip and routing
+- After setup publish and Stop the application if it's running

 ❗Check if IIS Websocket Protocol is enabled:
 - Open Server Manager.